Admissions Requirements

 The meningococcal vaccine requirements apply to all programs.
 Students who are required to receive the vaccination must submit proof of immunization prior to the first day of class.
 Provisional enrollment is not allowed for the meningococcal ACWY vaccine.

-Pending Admission Documents
+Pending Admissions Documents

-Students who have not submitted all required admission documents by the first day of class, or other provided deadlines, may be permitted to provisionally enroll.
+Students who have not submitted all required admissions documents by the first day of class, or other provided deadlines, may be permitted to provisionally enroll.
 Students who are provisionally enrolled must abide by the deadlines provided by the admissions department.
 Failure to submit all required documents by the provided deadlines may result in suspension or dismissal.

 Distance Education Requirements